ietf-rats-wg/eat/draft-ietf-rats-eat.md

 implemented in commonly used CPU hardware.

+# EAT Relation to IDevID

+This section describes several distinct ways in which an IEEE IDevID [IDevID] relates to EAT, particularly to UEID and SUEID.

+## Signed Device IDs

+A unique device identifier is of little use in security-related applications unless it is signed.
+Without signing, it is trivial for attackers to forge a device identifier.

+In a way IDevID and EAT are competitors.
+They both provide signed unique device identifiers.

+EAT provides the unique identifier as a single small data item, the UEID and SUEID.
+For IDevID the unique identifier is through and X.500 distinguished name, perhaps constructed from the certificate chain, some how derived from the key material.

+This document argues EAT is the more general solution.
+It allows an open-ended set of claims about the device to be signed and conveyed in addition to just the identifier.
+It separates the signing scheme from the identification scheme.
+EAT even allows use of external mechanisms to secure the device identifier and additional claims, for example use of TLS with UCCS.

+## Permanence

+In terms of permanence, an IDevID is similar to a UEID in that they do not change over the life of the device.
+They cease to exist only when the device is destroyed.

+An SUEID is similar to an LDevID.
+They change on device life-cycle events.

+[IDevID] describes much of this permanence as resistant to attacks that seek to change the ID.
+Since EAT is for use on a range of device from high-security device to low-security devices, permanence can't be described this way here.
+Also, EAT is a protocol document that doesn't specify an implementation.
+By contrast, IDevID is primarily an implementation document, not a protocol document.
+It would be out of place for EAT to specify resistance to attacks.
+What description there is of resistance to attacks is correctly in the security consideration section.

+Thus, EAT describes permanence primarily in terms of the operational design of implementations of UEID and SUEID.

+## IDevID as an attestation key

+An IDevID consists of a private key and an X.509 certificate containing a public key that is unique per device and programmed at the factory.
+The private key thus may be suitable for use as an attestation key to sign EAT tokens.
+In this use the X.509 certificate may be used as part of an Endorsement scheme in which the Verifier comes to trust the IDevID.

 # Changes from Previous Drafts

 The following is a list of known changes from the previous drafts.
 This list is